Wax Bomb - one of my top sellers

 my photos for sale on FeaturePics

 There has been some controversy about microstocks devaluing photographer's works, and there is some merit to that argument, although they are also providing an entrance to many people (such as myself) who don't have the time, equipment, connections, or portfolio to get in any other way.
-In any case, I think digital shook up things more than microstocks did, and the cat is fully out of the bag.
-My little contribution won't make much difference in any way.
+In any case, I think digital shook up things more than microstocks did, and the cat is fully out of the bag and my little contribution won't make much difference in any way.
 There are heaps of people with nice digital cameras and internet connections.
+It also appears that at least some of the old school professional photographers are starting to sell microstock.

 acceptance and refusals